Fast track your SSL/TLS certificate-related work with these tools to help you to create, test, convert, secure, configuration, and much more.

-- CN – Common Name (Often URL)
+CN – Common Name (Often URL)

-- OU – Organizational Unit (Department)
+OU – Organizational Unit (Department)

 O – Organization (Company name)

-- Signature Algorithm (SHA2)
+Signature Algorithm (SHA2) Key size

 CSR Generator where you put all the information, and you get your CSR along with the private key.

 Some other alternative CSR generator.

-CSR generation process, then you may not need, however, if you want double eye check then can use the following tools to verify them.
+CSR generation process, you may not need it; however, if you want a double eye check, then you can use the following tools to verify them.

 CSR Decoder by SSL Shopper

 SAN (Subject Alternative Name) or wildcard and not sure if CSR has picked them.

-3. Converting Certificate Format
+Convert Certificate Format

 One of the time-consuming tasks is to change the certificate format.
 This is often needed when you have created a certificate for one platform and needed for another.

-convert the format and not sure about the commands, then following tools will be a great help.
+convert the format and are not sure about the commands, then the following tools will be a great help.

-And some alternative to doing this task.
+And some alternatives to doing this task.